mendix/cf-mendix-buildpack/README.md

 ### Configuring the Java version

-The default Java version is 7.
-If you want to run on Java 8, you can set the environment variable `JAVA_VERSION` to `8`.
+The default Java version is 8 for Mendix 5.18 and higher.
+If you want to force Java 7 or 8, you can set the environment variable `JAVA_VERSION` to `7` or `8`.

     cf set-env <YOUR_APP> JAVA_VERSION 8